ShinyTrinkets/docs/blogs/captain-log.md

 ## 2018-September-18 (Tuesday) | ⭐️ ⚙️

-Let's start with the beggining: what's the focus of the **Trinkets** applicatins, when and where did this idea start and why this is still relevant today.
+Let's start with the beggining: what's the focus of the **Trinkets** applications, when and where did this idea start and why this is still relevant today.
 I'll talk about the "how" another time.

 In 2008, I was working in a data processing company and I noticed that I was repeatedly doing the same things every X intervals of time.
 Depending on the client, some tasks were daily, others weekly, others monthly.
 And with some exceptions, when humans weren't respecting the procedures, the flow was exactly the same: get the data as ZIP/RAR from somewhere, extract it, make some preparation of the data, run some commands that convert the data to invoices/letters, compress the result, generate some reports of the input and output numbers and upload the results somewhere, or send an e-mail.